If you’re planning to get married, either next year, 2023 or beyond – take a look at our top tips on how to start planning your wedding.

 Reading this is a brilliant place to begin, and we’ll guide you through a clear list of “to do’s”.. (you might want to go and pour another glass of Champagne).

-I’m Nick Gardner and have worked at Dine for 3 years; I’m often the first person that couples speak to when they enquire about hosting their Wedding with Dine.
+I’m Nick Gardner and have worked at Dine for 4 years; I’m often the first person that couples speak to when they enquire about hosting their wedding with Dine.
 I will guide you through the planning process, viewing, budgeting and much more – in those crucial first few weeks.

-I thought it would be useful to highlight a few of my top wedding planning tips and hope this will help you, if you’re newly engaged and are embarking on this exciting journey for the first time.
+I thought it would be useful to highlight a few of my top wedding planning tips and hope this will help you, if you’re newly engaged and are just embarking on this exciting journey.
 We’re here for you!

 Wedding Planning Advice & Check List

 Firstly, congratulations on your engagement!
 Enjoy this time of celebrations and sharing your news with everyone.
-Whilst doing this, I’d recommend taking time to consider your preferences on the following before booking viewings for your shortlisted venues.
+When you’re ready to start wedding planning, here are my 5 top things to consider to get you started:

-- Type of Ceremony (Church or Civil Ceremony)
+- Type of Ceremony (Religious or Civil Ceremony)

 - Time of Year

-Once couples have a reasonable idea of the most of the areas above, they naturally find themselves steering towards a particular type or style of venue.
+Once you have a reasonable idea of the most of the areas above, you’re in a good place to start your wedding planning research!

 Rural areas may offer more opportunity for outdoor photography across all seasons, but city centre locations provide easier access to amenities & overnight accommodation nearby.